Wild boar health surveillance

 If you would like to receive sample collection equipment in order to submit samples from wild boar hunted in Norway, please contact your local office of the NFSA or the swine health expert at the NVI Carl Andreas Grøntvedt.

-In 2023, samples from 373 wild boars were submitted to the Norwegian Veterinary Institute, representing approx. 90 % of harvested wild boar, as reported to Statistics Norway (SSB) during the partially overlapping hunting year of 2022/2023.
-In addition, one harvested wild boar with bruising and subcutaneous bleeding, and one wild boar found dead on the shoreline of a small lake were submitted by the Norwegian Food Safety Authority (NFSA) as a part of passive surveillance for African swine fever virus (ASFV) and classical swine fever virus (CSFV), with no agents detected.
+In 2024, samples from 362 wild boars were submited to the Norwegian Veterinary Institute.
+This is a slightly higher number than the number of harvested wild boar (n=351) reported to Hjorteviltregisteret (Norwegian Cervid Register).
+In addition to samples from hunted wild boars, carcasses or relevant sample material from six wild boars found dead (n=4) or killed in traffic accidents (n=2) were submited by the Norwegian Food Safety Authority (NFSA) as a part of passive surveillance for African swine fever virus (ASFV) and classical swine fever virus (CSFV), with no agents detected.

 - Surveillance of wild boar health in Norway 2023 (pdf 711kb)